The basics needed...

 Being your 1st paddle, get an adjustable one so you can mess around with different lengths to work out what works for you before spending more money.
 With paddles there are many different sizes and shapes, so unsure of which, ask for a "medium please" or something around the 88" SQ inch.
 Going to big is not good, unless you have the mussels to drive a big blade?

-Smaller petite women, will need a smaller paddle around the 83" SQ.
+Smaller petite women, will need a smaller paddle around the 83" SQ (small).

 Paddles come in a variety of constructions, stay away from alloy paddles, they are normally the heaviest by far.
 A good fiberglass one would be middle of the range and most cost effective and durable for now.

-A Personal Flotation Device is recommended for flat water paddling in case you run into any trouble along the way.
+A Personal Flotation Device (is currently the law) and recommended for flat water paddling.
 PFD's come in a variety of options, from the cheapest being the over the head type that have constant buoyancy.
-These generally are maintenance free and come in bright colors so your seen easily.
+These generally are maintenance free and come in bright colors so you can be seen easily.

 Another type would be the belt options.
-This is a lifejacket with a gas cannister they when needed, a light pull on the yellow toggle will inflate the jacket.
+This is a normally a lifejacket with a gas canister inside and when needed, a light pull on the yellow toggle will inflate the jacket.